clarekang/react-ts-canvas-photo-upload/README.md

 $ yarn install
 ```

-or online demo (You Need GCS API Key and allow this page.)
+or online demo (You Need GCS API Key and you shuold allow this page.)
 <http://www.clarekang.me/react-ts-canvas-photo-upload>

 Enjoy it 😎